 The castle grounds are full of wildlife throughout the year, with the squirrels scurrying around and the ducks flocking to greet every visitor with their noisy chorus.

 Get out and about in the grounds

 Get out and about in the castle grounds and discover some of the secrets of our wildlife residents.

-Look for signs of winter wildlife and discover some of the interesting features in our grand old trees in the grounds with our Spring I-Spy trail or pick one up for free from Visitor reception on arrival and set off on your voyage of discovery.
+Look for signs of winter wildlife and discover some of the interesting features in our grand old trees in the grounds with our Winter I-Spy trail.

 The fish that you'll see in the moat below you as you cross the bridge to the castle are carp.
 In medieval England, carp were a regular food source and bred specifically for that purpose by monks.
 Ours are not descended from those fish but came instead from Richborough Power Station near Sandwich in Kent in 1996 when it closed down.